rust-spandex/book/src/syntax-basic.md

 ## Titles

-Titles are declared by prepending them by `#`, just like in markdown.
+Titles are declared by prepending a line with `#`, just like Markdown.

-For example, you can make titles and subtitles like so:
+For example, you may make titles and subtitles like so:

 ``` none
 # My title